 Overall, this team has completely underperformed expectations.
-On the offensive side of the ball, Carson Wentz's turnovers have killed this team in multiple mind-boggling losses.
-His tendency to hold onto the ball too long, coupled with his offensive line's litany of injuries, has led to numerous drive-killing sacks and fumbles.
-Moreover, his bad reads and poor chemistry with wideouts like John Hightower have led to way too many interceptions.
-However, quality production from Miles Sanders and Boston Scott has helped the Eagles offense in crucial games.
+On the offensive side of the ball, Carson Wentz's mind-boggling turnovers killed this team in multiple losses.
+His tendency to hold onto the ball too long, coupled with his offensive line's litany of injuries, led to numerous drive-killing sacks and fumbles.
+Moreover, his bad reads and poor chemistry with wideouts like John Hightower led to too many interceptions.
+While Jalen Hurts provided a spark in his first two starts, his productivity quickly fizzled out against the Cowboys and Washington.

-On the defensive side of the football, the Eagles have been equally inconsistent.
-On the bright side, this team ranks in the top five for sacks and has been restrictive against passing yards.
+On the defensive side of the football, the Eagles were equally inconsistent.
+On the bright side, this team forced 49 sacks, which ranked third during the regular season.
+Additionally, Marcus Epps and Rodney McLeod were great safeties, especially in coverage.
 However, this team has a glaring weakness at the LB position, with players like Nathan Gerry struggling profusely in coverage.
 However, Nickell Robey Coleman, Cre'Von LeBlanc, and Avonte Maddox have struggled to cover wideouts.

 Did the team's performance

 meet your expectations?